good2fly/n1-dundie-awards/NOTES.md

 * `dundieAwards` should be non-nullable (either via `@Column` `nullable` attribute or using `int` primitive type for field)
 * There's config for OpenAPI, but because Gradle is missing `springdoc-openapi-starter-webmvc-ui` there is no real OpenAPI support
 * No logging, or even a logger
-* No test coverage at all
+* No test coverage at all (except for the one test that simply wires up and runs the app)
 * No error mapping (`@ControllerAdvice` + `@ExceptionHandler`), so exception stack traces are shown to the user
 * General lack of `@Nonnull` usage.
 This is especially important when using mixed Java + Kotlin code as Kotlin 'understands' JSR‑305 annotations
+* No way to tell 2 people with same first/last names apart - consider adding some unique identifier or combination of identifiers, like DoB, email, or phone.

 ### Minor
 * Type mismatch between getter/setter for `dundieAwards`.
 Should all be `int` (and non-null in DB).
 * We may want to either make the name of the organization unique, or add a 'key' field that is unique, to be able to tell 2 orgs apart (from the business perspective).
 * `dundieAwards` is never initialized in `DataLoader` (or anywhere), so DB will have NULL values, probably not what we want
 * `dundieAwards` is never actually used in the API, even though the app was supposed to be about these awards
 * Do not call JPA `save()` on an already managed entity in `EmployeeController.updateEmployee()` - it'll unnecessarily call `merge()`.
 Let JPA do its write-behind.